Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 * Locked down cloud environment, meaning the creation of a new repo, permissions for services, even monitoring of existing infrastructure is off limits
 * No access to IaC, meaning initial requirements, refactoring, even environment variables are passed off to other teams, causing mistakes, bottlenecks, and a batching of requests
 * Lack of ownership, and barrier to entry, encourages a blame culture
-* The bottlenecks mean that delivery & TTV are dramatically slowed, and that dev teams and DevOps teams are peppered with distractions
+* The bottlenecks mean that delivery & Time To Value (TTV) are dramatically slowed, and that dev teams and DevOps teams are peppered with distractions

 #### Diagnosis